kumagai-group/oxygen_vacancies_db/README.md

 6. Run `python (PATH TO oxygen_vacancies_db)/programs/create_app.py --source_dir="(PATH TO oxygen_vacancies_db)/oxygen_vacancies_db_ data" --formulas="[ZnO]"`
    to see if you can create a ZnO page.

+The data licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Precautions